 As the truck is officially made for hauling stuff, a tow hitch is mandatory.
 The token truck bed is officially made for taking ballast when towing large cargo.
 If a pickup truck was converted, that meant the bed had to be made smaller than originally intended, and the boxed in sections of the bed had to be permanent and inaccessible, making the unused dead space unavailable.
 All to make it as unattractive as possible to make an A-traktor conversion in the first place.
 And what happens when those young at heart meet stiff government regulations?
 Where others meet limitations they see endless possibilities for artistic output and creative use of cutting and welding.
 The seemingly tough rules makes for a great playing field.

 So, what really is the purpose of this truck?
 In essence, it’s a loophole vehicle.
 In Sweden, the minimum age for taking a drivers license is 18 years of age.
 As the A-traktor is officially registered as a farm tractor, a license for those can be had at the age of 16.
 Essentially, it’s a car for kids not old enough to drive a real car.
-It’s a convenient truck for people out in the country to cruise the town and making the neighborhood unsafe for for the common man.
-In essence, it’s a hick town phenomena, with farm kids cruising the nearest mall or main street come Saturday night.
+It’s a convenient truck for people out in the country to cruise the town and making the neighborhood unsafe for the common man.
+In essence, it’s a hick town phenomenon, with farm kids cruising the nearest mall or main street come Saturday night.

 Other users include old farmers and those that’ve had their licenses revoked for things like drunk driving and such.
 The taxes and insurances are almost irrelevantly low, so the car makes for a great free for all.
 And rest assure, though the cars are mechanically restricted not to go over 30 km/h, I have never ever seen one that is not capable of at least 50.
 People goes through James Bondian measures to make the trucks officially legit while in real life they almost certainly never are.

 Also, the making of A-traktors really is the stepping stone into the car customizing scene in Sweden.
 It’s an easy way in to learn the craft, and the stakes are really not that high.
 Many builders have gone to larger tasks after having made one, and many hotrodders have their origins in this scene.
-The great irony is that the time for finishing a project in many cases takes so long the owners have become old enough to drive a real car in the progress, so the trucks usually changes hands pretty fast from the older to younger generations.
+The great irony is that the time for finishing a project in many cases takes so long the owners have become old enough to drive a real car in the progress, so the trucks usually change hands pretty fast from the older to younger generations.

 Some A-traktors have been rebuilt and reborn endless of times, with people adding or changing the cars in the process.
 This also makes for a great litmus test on current trends.
 With a fifty year span on regulations, the scene has seen virtually every trend come and go, from apple candy flakes to slamming and ratrodding.
 Prices range from perhaps a thousand dollars up to ten grand and up for concourse editions.